Visa Bank Account Validation Merchant Guide

 Cybersource

-offers the Visa Bank Account Validation product that helps you validate your customer's bank account for Automated Clearing House (ACH) transactions.
-This product also helps you comply with Nacha (National Automated Clearing House Association) Web Debit Account Validation Rule for ACH web transactions.
+offers the Visa Bank Account Validation product, which helps you validate your customer's bank account for Automated Clearing House (ACH) transactions.
+This product also helps you comply with the National Automated Clearing House Association (Nacha) Web Debit Account Validation Rule for ACH web transactions.

 This product helps reduce the number of administrative returns, enhances the security and reliability of ACH transactions, and protects your business from the costly repercussions of invalid ACH transactions.

 The Visa Bank Account Validation product validates both the routing and bank account number.
-The responses on this validation will let you know whether the customer's account is Validated, Not Validated, Low Risk, Medium or High Risk for processing ACH transactions.
+The responses on this validation will let you know whether the customer's account is validated, not validated, low risk, medium risk, or high risk for processing ACH transactions.

 Requirements for Visa Bank Account Validation

-Visa Bank Account Validation enables you to validate your customer's bank accounts in the US for ACH transactions.
-Before you can start using it, you must meet several requirements:
+In the US, Visa Bank Account Validation enables you to validate your customer's bank accounts for ACH transactions.
+Before you can start using it, you must meet these requirements:

-• Verify that you have the capability to use REST API.
+• Verify that you have the capability to use the REST API.

 • Contact the